BlueBrain/BioExplorer/ARCHITECTURE.md

 ### Rockets

 [Rockets](https://github.com/BlueBrain/Rockets) is a library for easy HTTP and websockets messaging in C++ applications.
 It provides HTTP server with integrated websockets support, HTTP client for making simple asynchronous requests, websocket client for sending, broadcasting and receiving text and binary messages, support for JSON-RPC as a communication protocol over HTTP and websockets.
 Rockets extends the 2.0 specification by providing support for cancellation and progress notifications of pending requests.

 The Rockets plug-in allows [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) to expose core and use-case specific API via HTTP or websocket protocols.
 The loading of the plug-in is initiated at startup time with the `http-server` command line argument where an optional host (default is localhost) and a mandatory port are specified.
 End-points are registered in the c++ code using the `registerNotification` or `registerRequest` method of the `ActionInterface` component.
 The list of registered end-points can be accessed via the `registry` end-point.

 ### VRPN

-The VRPN plug-in receives events from input devices and transform them into [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) usable information: Camera position and orientation, and flystick interactions (position, orientation, joystick and buttons).
+The VRPN plug-in receives events from input devices and transform them into [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) usable information: Camera position and orientation, and fly stick interactions (position, orientation, joystick and buttons).
 This plug-in is mainly use for immersive setups.

 ## Applications